ZHANG Yang

 Department of Biochemistry, Yong Loo Lin School of Medicine

 Dr Yang Zhang is a Professor in the Department of Computer Science, the School of Computing, National University of Singapore (NUS).
-He also serves as a Professor in the Cancer Science Institute of Singapore, and the Department of Biochemistry at the Yong Loo Lin School of Medicine, NUS.
+He also serves as a Professor in the Department of Biochemistry at the Yong Loo Lin School of Medicine, NUS, and the Cancer Science Institute of Singapore.
 Prior to joining NUS, Dr Yang Zhang worked as a Professor in the Department of Computational Medicine & Bioinformatics, the Department of Biological Chemistry, and the Department of Macromolecular Science & Engineering, University of Michigan.
 The research interests of the Zhang Lab are in artificial intelligence and deep neural network learning, protein folding and structure prediction, and protein design and engineering.
-The I-TASSER algorithm (https://zhanggroup.org/I-TASSER/) developed in his laboratory was ranked as the No 1 most accurate method for automated protein structure prediction in the community-wide CASP experiments nine times in a row since 2006.
-The honour that Dr Zhang received includes the Alfred P Sloan Award, the US National Science Foundation Career Award, and the University of Michigan Basic Science Research Award.
-He was selected as the Thomson Reuters/Clarivate Analytics Highly Cited Researcher for six times since 2015.
+The I-TASSER algorithm (https://zhanggroup.org/I-TASSER/) developed in his laboratory was ranked as the number 1 most accurate method for automated protein structure prediction in the community-wide CASP experiments nine times in a row since 2006.
+Among the honors that Dr Zhang received include the Alfred P Sloan Award, the US National Science Foundation Career Award, and the University of Michigan Basic Science Research Award.
+He has been recognized as a Thomson Reuters/Clarivate Analytics Highly Cited Researcher seven times since 2015.

 RESEARCH AREAS